carblue/sodium/README.md

 Some restructuring (subPackages)/changing importPath and sourcePath was done for version 0.1.0 (different from previous 0.08) in order to have the 'wrapper' subPackage sit aside subPackage 'deimos'.<br>
 Thus code that already used versions<0.1.0 needs to replace 'import sodium...' by either 'import deimos.sodium...' or 'import wrapper.sodium...'.

-'wrapper' aims at providing at least the same functionality as 'deimos' and provide @trusted @nogc (pure nothrow) 'D-friendly' alternatives that are hard to use in a wrong way; work in progress:<br>
+'wrapper' aims at providing at least the same functionality as 'deimos' and provide @trusted @nogc (pure nothrow) 'D-friendly' alternatives, that are hard to use in a wrong way; work in progress:<br>
 a) 'wrapper' is a superset of 'deimos' in that everything from 'deimos' is reachable, but deliberately not all at your fingertips.<br>
 b) all new functions with 'deimos-functionality' have the same name as their 'deimos'-cousins and call them, building either overload sets to choose from, or for parameter-less functions, 'substituting' their cousins.<br>
 c) all new functions calculating a variable-length output are restrictive referring to the size of the output-buffer offered, if the required size can be easily computed in advance, throwing in case of wrong-sized buffers.<br>